 Mineral Oil-found in baby oil and vaseline, clogs pores, no benefits to skin and may contain toxic chemicals

-Triclosan-a synthetic antibacterial ingredient, linked to allergies, can contribute to antibiotic resistant to bacteria and thyroid disfunction
+Triclosan-a synthetic antibacterial ingredient, linked to allergies, can contribute to antibiotic-resistant to bacteria and thyroid dysfunction

 Formaldehyde-used as preservatives in many beauty products, known carcinogenic, can irritate the skin and eyes and may cause allergies